Success tips when doing business in Malaysia

 - Malaysia is attempting to achieve high-income status by 2020 and to move farther up the value-added production chain by attracting investments in Islamic finance, high technology industries, biotechnology and services;

-- Malaysia business registration is straightforward and cost-effective.
+- Starting a company in Malaysia is straightforward and cost-effective.
 According to the 2016 Doing Business Survey by the World Bank, Malaysia is the world’s 14th easiest place to do business.
 The survey measures factors including business startup procedures, time, cost and minimum capital required to start a business;

 - Property rental rate in Malaysia is one of the world’s most cost-efficient, at an average of USD15.10 per square meter per month.
 In comparison, the average in China is USD44.50/sqm/mth;